In the Wake of the Bounty: Documentary filming

 In March 1932, Chauvel left Australia with his wife Elsa and cameraman Tasman Higgins and sailed to Pitcairn Island.
 They were there for three months shooting footage under sometimes extremely dangerous conditions, having to travel around the coast in whaleboats and climb up cliffs on ropes.
 They then joined a passing boat and went to Tahiti where they spent two months filming more footage.

 Chauvel and his crew returned to Sydney in September.
 His unedited footage was confiscated by the Customs Department and viewed by the censors.
 They requested cuts of scenes of bare-breasted Tahitian dancers.
 Chauvel protested and succeeded in having the footage released to him uncut, subject to a censorship review after the completion of the film.

 In October 1932 Chauvel registered a script The Story of Pitcairn Island.

 Errol Flynn

 The re-enactment scenes were shot on sets built at the studio of Cinesound Productions in Bondi.

 There are different stories how Errol Flynn was cast.
 According to one, Chauvel saw his picture in an article about a yacht wreck involving Flynn.

 The most common one is he was discovered by cast member John Warwick.
 His wage has been variously quoted as £3/10 a week or £10 a week.

 Flynn would later claim to be descended from Bounty mutineers, however there is no evidence that supports that he was a descendant of the mutineers.
+According to Filmink in the fina film Flynn is "tall, handsome and all that, but is incredibly awkward, clearly unsure how to stand, where to put his hands or how to deliver lines.
+In his defence, he’d done nil acting before this."